Golden Gate to Ancient Rus'. VI

 So that people can know

-Before embarking on a journey, I suggest that you determine which concepts we already know and which we do not know.
+Before you set out on your journey, I challenge you to identify which concepts we already know and which ones we don’t.

-On the board of the concept: culture, cultural monuments, frescoes, an altar, an icon, Cyrillic, a monk, a monastery, an annals.
+On the board are concepts: culture, cultural monuments, frescoes, altar, icon, Cyrillic alphabet, monk, monastery, chronicle.

-Which of these terms is the broadest? (culture)
+Which of these concepts is the broadest? (culture)

 Can all other concepts be attributed to culture?
 Why?